 Banana - too many bananas? blend up or mash and make into cubes to use later on in smoothies or in cakes (5 ice cubes is around one banana).

-Tomato paste - I bought a bunch of tomato paste in tins from reduced to clear for 80c.
-I wasn't going to use the whole tin so just pop it in the ice tray to freeze then put it in your dishes later.
+Tomato paste - If you can't get through a full jar of tomato paste before the best-before date pop it in the ice tray to freeze then put it in your dishes later.

 Ginger - Finely grate ginger and freeze into cubes for use in stir fry's curries and chow-mein.

 Grated foods - like carrot and zucchini - Finely grate and freeze in ice trays.
-So great to get vegetables into the kids this way as they cant see the veges!
+Such a great way to get vegetables into the kids as they can't see the vegetables!

-Tomato- blend up whole tomatoes (take off skin if you prefer and freeze into cubes for use in soups
+Tomato- blend up whole tomatoes (take off the skin if you prefer and freeze them into cubes for use in soups.

 Gravy - yep I freeze this too because for some reason the kids will only eat peas if it has gravy on it lol.
 So easy to take out and defrost.